How To Handle Condescending Clients

 Many of us have been in a situation where someone does something that makes us question ourselves.
 The worst thing we can do is nothing.
 By not delivering a quote back to the customer, my VIP is further cementing his false impression that she’s not capable of handling his business.

 She prepared the quote, met with the client and closed the deal.
-She called me right after the meeting to share that she used the strategy we came up with.
+Then, she called me right after the meeting to share that she used the strategy we came up with.
 She was her usual confident and credible self throughout the meeting.
 As a result, the client treated her with much more respect.

 Condescending Client Strategies

-To recap, there are 3 basic strategies for handling condescending clients.
+Lastly, to recap, there are 3 basic strategies for handling condescending clients.

-Strategy 1: Fire the client.
+- 1: Fire the client.
 When you get to decide who you work with, keep this strategy in your back pocket.
 It’s not often I’d recommend using it.
 However, there’s power in knowing YOU get to decide.

-Strategy 2: Bring in additional resources.
+- 2: Bring in additional resources.
 Whether it’s utilizing a fellow colleague, outside data, your network, your coach, etc, be willing to get support when you need it.
 Sometimes just talking through possible scenarios may be enough to set yourself up for success.
 I’ve actually accompanied a client to a customer meeting to support her in closing a deal.
 Never underestimate the value of the resources you have at your fingertips.

-Strategy 3: Selective Amnesia.
+- 3: Selective Amnesia.
 There are times to act as if the last interaction didn’t happen.
 Approach your next interaction as if all is well and you stand in your place of power and confidence.
 Be sure to maintain a friendly demeanor with the client.

 Wishing you continued success in all your client interactions.